Toguz korgool: Game play

 The stones that fall into a tuz are captured by its owner.
-He may transfer its contents at any time to his kazna.
+He may transfer its contents at any time to his kazan.
 The game ends when a player can't move at his turn because all the holes on his side, which are not tuz, are empty.

-When the game is over, the remaining stones which are not yet in a kazna or in a tuz are won by the player on whose side they are.
-The winner is the player who, at the end of the game, has captured more stones in their tuz and their kazna.
+When the game is over, the remaining stones which are not yet in a kazan or in a tuz are won by the player on whose side they are.
+The winner is the player who, at the end of the game, has captured more stones in their tuz and their kazan.
 When each player has 81 stones, the game is a draw.

 Competitions

-The first Togyzmkumalak World Championship was held on November 1-7, 2010 in Astana, Kazakhstan.
-The 25 participants of the men's championship represented 14 nations: Antigua and Barbuda, China, Germany, Georgia, Kazakhstan, Kyrgyzstan, Mongolia, Russia, Spain, Switzerland, Turkey, Turkmenistan, USA, and Uzbekistan.
-The 18 players of the women's championship came from 10 countries: Azerbaijan, China, Czech Republic, Kazakhstan, Kyrgyzstan, Mongolia, Russia, Turkey, Turkmenistan, and Uzbekistan.
-Four nations sent full teams (3 players) in each gender: Kazakhstan, Kyrgyzstan, Mongolia and Russia.
-Uzbekistan had a full male team.
-Similar to chess, Go and checkers, there are world championships which attract players from all over the world.
-The Toguz Korgool Federation was found in Bishkek, Kyrgyz Republic, in 1993.
-The Togyzkumalak World Championships are held every two years, the last ones were in Pardubice, Czech Republic, in 2012.
-The current Togyzkumalak / Toguz Korgool World Champions are Asel Dalieva (women) and Nurbek Kabiyev (men).
-The best non-Asian player was Jurij Nold (Germany).
+The Toguz Korgool Federation was found in Bishkek in 1993.
+The Togyz korgool World Championships are held every two years.
 There are many competitions on local, regional and national levels in Central Asia.
 In addition, there are annual tournaments in some European countries, including England (London), Germany (Schweinfurt), Switzerland (La Tour-de-Peilz), and the Czech Republic (Prague and Pardubice).
-Toguz korgool is now also included in the program of the World Nomad Games.
+Toguz korgool is also included in the program of the World Nomad Games.

-The game is considered a national sport in Kyrgyzstan and Kazakhstan.
-It is estimated that there are about 10,000 organized players and about 200 official trainers in Kazakhstan alone.